iva-stolnik/vue-ha-lovelace-connector/README.md

-# Project Title

-A brief description of what this project does and who it's for

-# Vue 3 Home Assistant Lovelace Custom Component AND Connector
+# Vue 3 Home Assistant Lovelace Custom Component, Connector AND display of existing Home Assistant cards within a Vue custom component

 ### IMPORTANT NOTES:
    * development is separated from HA server and vue cli is not required to be installed on HA server